Testing the permeability of landfill membranes

 • a low permeability mineral layer (e.g. a liner or geomembrane)

 The boundary of the entire geological barrier establishes the acceptable extent of a zone of attenuation below and around any landfill site.
 Beyond the boundary the potential risk to groundwater and its associated receptors has to be prevented.
 This boundary is, effectively, analogous to a compliance point, beyond which the requirements of the Groundwater Regulations 1998 must be met.

 The equipment is fast, sometimes taking just 30 minutes to give accurate and repeatable results.
 The equipment is highly sensitive, simple to use and provides automated computerised control.
-It is accurate in the PPM range for most gasses and in the PPB for some.
+It is accurate in the PPM range for most gases and in the PPB for some.